Bbno$

-Alexander Leon Gumuchian (/gəˈmuːtʃiən/ gə-MOO-chee-ən; born June 30, 1995), known professionally as bbno$, (Note: Pronounced "baby no money".) is a Canadian rapper.
-He became widely known for his 2019 single "Lalala" (with producer/songwriter Y2K), which peaked at No. 10 on the Canadian Hot 100.
-He achieved further attention for his 2021 track "Edamame" (which was used in several film trailers and soundtracks) and for his collaborations with American rapper Yung Gravy.
-In 2025, he won the Juno Fan Choice Award.
+Alexander Leon Gumuchian (/gəˈmuːtʃiən/ gə-MOO-chee-ən; born June 30, 1995), known professionally as bbno$ ("baby no money"), is a Canadian rapper, singer, and songwriter.
+He became widely known for his 2019 single "Lalala" (featuring Y2K).
+He continued this success through collaborations with artists including Yung Gravy and his 2021 single "Edamame".
+In 2025 and 2026, he won the Juno Fan Choice Award.

 Early life

-Alexander Leon Gumuchian was born in Vancouver on June 30, 1995, the son of an Armenian-Egyptian father and Danish-Swiss mother.
+Alexander Leon Gumuchian was born in Vancouver on June 30, 1995, the son of an Armenian father from Egypt and a Danish-Swiss mother.
 He was homeschooled before he began high school.
 He was a competitive swimmer during high school.
 While growing up, his mother had encouraged him to learn piano, but he struggled with music theory.
 He has said that he was good with rhythm and enjoyed playing the djembe, but did not listen to music for fun until the age of 15.
 In 2019, he received a Bachelor of Human Kinetics (kinesiology) degree from the University of British Columbia Okanagan in Kelowna.
+As of 2019, he resides in Vancouver.

 Career

+2014–2016: Early work

-Gumuchian started working with music after experiencing a back injury which prevented him from pursuing his dream as a professional swimmer.
-He became interested in rapping and music production in 2014 when experimenting on GarageBand with a group of friends.
-Gumuchian began simply making music for enjoyment with this group of friends who later deemed themselves Broke Boy Gang.
+bbno$ started making music after a back injury prevented him from pursuing his dream as a professional swimmer.
+He became interested in rapping and music production in 2014, when he began experimenting on GarageBand with a group of friends.
+He started making music for his own enjoyment with this group of friends, who later called themselves the Broke Boy Gang.
 After five or six months of performing live as a group and releasing multiple tracks online, the group broke up.

-He began posting tracks on SoundCloud in September 2016 under the moniker of "bbnomula" where he quickly gained millions of streams and followers.
-He gained popularity in China where he sold out his first few "back-to-back" headlining tours.
-He credited his overseas popularity to the Chinese dance crew TFBoys, after one of the members, Jackson Yee, danced to the track "Yoyo Tokyo" at his own birthday party.
+bbno$ began posting tracks on SoundCloud in September 2016 under the moniker bbnomula, quickly gaining millions of streams and followers.
+He gained unexpected popularity in China, where he sold out his first few "back-to-back" headlining tours.
+He credited his success there to Jackson Yee, a member of Chinese boy band TFBoys, after a video showed Yee dancing to the bbno$ song "Yoyo Tokyo" at his birthday party.